 Soaking the pumpkins isn’t a permanent fix and the pumpkins only last a maximum 3-5 days depending on the outside temperature, but it prolongs the life of your pumpkin tremendously.

-Stay tuned for more photos of the 2011 pumpkin extravaganza.
-If you live in St. George, Utah, send me an e-mail, and I will give you my address so you can some check out the display.
-If you missed the 2010 pumpkin extravaganza, you better go check it out.
+If you live in St. George, Utah, send me an e-mail, and I will give you my address so you can come check out the display on Halloween night. 🙂 If you missed the 2010 pumpkins, the 2011 carvings and the 2012 pumpkins , you better go check them out.

 As you can see, we are pumpkin freaks.
 Ha!
 Our kids LOVE this tradition and it’s really fun for us to display the pumpkins each year.
 This year will be our 8th year!
 Our neighbors love it, and we have hundreds of people come to see the pumpkins.

 If you need some pumpkin carving tips and tricks, stay tuned for a post coming up this week, or you can check out our pumpkin carving 101 post.

 This post has been updated from it’s original post date from 2011.